-Information regarding the HGAC Cooperative Purchasing Agreement may be reviewed at the Township Clerk’s Office during regular business hours and on the Township website at www.mapleshade.com.
+Information regarding the ESCNJ Cooperative Purchasing Agreement may be reviewed at the Township Clerk’s Office during regular business hours and on the ESCNJ website:http://www.mresc.k12.nj.us.

-It is the intent of the Township to make a contract award to First Priority pursuant to the proposal submitted by this vendor.
+It is the intent of the Township to make a contract award to Accu Scan, Inc. pursuant to the proposal submitted by this vendor.